Content warning: Mentions of self-harm

 But when Veronica-May Clark repeatedly asked the Connecticut Department of Correction (DOC) for medical and mental healthcare to treat her gender dysphoria, the DOC repeatedly denied her requests.
 As a result, her symptoms worsened, and she experienced serious self-harm, leading to her hospitalization.

 In 2019, Veronica-May sued the DOC for violating her eighth amendment right to freedom from cruel and unusual punishment and her fourteenth amendment right to equal treatment under the law.
-On April 30, 2021, the ACLU of Connecticut joined the case by becoming her lawyers.
+On April 30, 2021, the ACLU Foundation of Connecticut joined the case by becoming her lawyers.

 Medical and mental health treatment for transgender people should be guided by evidence-based clinical guidelines and based on the individual needs of each person.
 Denying best practice medical care and support to transgender people can be life- threatening.
 It has been shown to contribute to depression, social isolation, self-hatred, risk of self-harm and suicidal crises, and more – and Veronica-May has already experienced severe self-harm because the DOC continues to deny her necessary medical care.